robenkleene/design-references/adobe-lightroom-classic.md

 2. Pick a color profile
 3. Choose a preset

+## Search

+To find Photos by name, in the grid view, just click "Text" in the "Library Filter" above the grid view.

 ## Edit in Photoshop

 Use `⌘E` to edit in Photoshop.
 After saving, a new PSD file will be created in Lightroom (the original file won't be overwritten).